HaxeFlixel/flixel-docs/documentation/01_tutorial/10-9-enemies-and-basic-ai.html.md

 Now let's give them some brains.

 In order to let our enemies 'think', we're going to utilize a very simple [Finite-state Machine (FSM)](http://en.wikipedia.org/wiki/Finite_state_machine).
 Basically, the FSM works by saying that a given machine (or entity) can only be in one state at a time.
-For our enemies, we're going to give them 2 possible states: Idle and Chase.
-When they can't 'see' the player, they will be Idle - wandering around aimlessly.
-Once the player is in view, however, they will switch to the Chase state and run towards the player.
+For our enemies, we're going to give them 2 possible states: `Idle` and `Chase`.
+When they can't 'see' the player, they will be `Idle` - wandering around aimlessly.
+Once the player is in view, however, they will switch to the `Chase` state and run towards the player.

 1. Shouldn't be that hard!
 First, we'll make our `FSM` class: